Anonymousssssh/f1-lap-time-predictor/README.md

 *"tires improved everything"* result would have been: it suggests the tire degradation relationship is genuinely non-linear enough that only a flexible model benefits from capturing it.
+-Even with just tire_age alone (no squared term), Linear Regression barely improved over its baseline (905.3 vs. 906.0) — reinforcing that this simple model isn't well-suited to capturing tire degradation's effect, regardless of which tire related features are included.

 ## Visualization
 `stint_plot(1).png` shows predicted vs. actual lap times for Driver 844's final